-The floor chair sets the Conference ID and the Transaction ID in the common header following the rules given in Section 8.1.
-The floor chair sets the User ID in the common header to the floor participant's identifier.
-This User ID will be used by the floor control server to authenticate and authorize the request.
+The floor chair sets the Conference ID and the Transaction ID in the COMMON-HEADER following the rules given in Section 8.1.
+The floor chair sets the User ID in the COMMON-HEADER to the floor chair's identifier.